ThePhD/future_cxx/papers/source/C - typeof.md

 There is also some disagreement between implementations about what qualifiers are worth keeping with respect to `_Atomic` between implementations.
 Therefore, this feature *strips all qualifiers from the computed type result*.
 The reason for this is that a user can add specifiers and qualifications to a type, but can not take them away once they are part of the expression.
 For example, consider the specification of `<complex.h>` that contains macro-provided constants like `_Imaginary_I`.
 These constants have the type `const float _Imaginary`: should all `typeof(_Imaginary_I)` expressions therefore result in a `const float _Imaginary`, or a `float _Imaginary`?
 What about `volatile`?
 And so on, and so forth.

-The reason we choose to strip all type qualifiers (`_Atomic`, `const`, `restrict`, and `volatile`) from the final type expression is because they can be added back by the programmer easily.
+There is an argument to strip all type qualifiers (`_Atomic`, `const`, `restrict`, and `volatile`) from the final type expression is because they can be added back by the programmer easily.
 However, the opposite is not true: you cannot add back qualifiers or create macros where those qualifiers can be taken in as parameters and re-applied to the function.
 This does leave some room to be desired: some folk may want to deliberately propagate the `const`-ness, `volatile`-ness, or `_Atomic`-ness of an expression to its end users.

-A separate paper for `_Qualifiersof ( expression )` or similar may be introduced to solve this need in the future, after speaking to stakeholders.
-For now, stripping all type qualifiers is the best decision forward for both vendor and standard code that satisfies the vast majority of existing practice use cases.
-Note this only applies to expressions, and not to types passed into `_Typeof` directly.
+### Qualifiers - The Solution

+Given how Qualifiers are, we propose that `_Typeof` be enhanced with a second version: `_Unqual_typeof`.
+That means there will be two new keywords introduced in this paper: `_Typeof` and `_Unqual_typeof`, where the first one keeps all the qualifiers of the original, and the second strips all qualifiers from the type.
+This importantly solves a (currently ongoing) debate for the above-linked GCC patch and conversation about how to strip qualifiers in the Linux Kernel properly.
+We note that this is better than the forced _lvalue conversion_ route, which decays arrays and function types and thusly may not directly represent the original type.

+### In General

+Separately, we should consider a Macro Programming facility for C that can address larger questions.
+This paper strives to focus on the material gains from existing practice and the pitfalls of said existing practice.
+Therefore, this paper proposes only `_Typeof` and `_Unqual_typeof`.

+After this paper is handled, further research should be given to handling qualifiers, function types, and arrays in Macros for generic programming.
+Further research should be done in the area of conversions, which may aid in ABI issues from, e.g., certain function names creating ABI problems (c.f. the entire `intmax_t` discussion[^N2498] currently in deadlock right now). `_ExtInt`[^N2590] also brings up interesting consequences for `_Generic`, with respect to how to match various types of `_ExtInt` without having to write out a truly enormous list of explicit bit size associations, from 1 to some large `N`.
+Answering those questions may prove useful, but this paper does not explore any further than the existing practice.